Insight /

 Sample Bangkok’s foodie delights

-For many, Bangkok is sheer overload, but if you know where to look, you’ll find pockets of deliciousness, blink-and-you’ll-miss-it hawkers, sky-high culinary prowess and fine dining in five-star hotels.
+For many, Bangkok is sheer overload, but if you know where to look, you’ll find pockets of deliciousness, blink-and-you’ll-miss-it hawkers, sky-high culinary prowess and fine dining in award-winning restaurants.
 Read on to find the best places to experience Bangkok’s mouth-watering foodie scene.

 Succulent Street Food